ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-004_Federated_Learning_team_FederarationS/README.md

 # FederationS: Federated Learning for Spatial Reuse in a multi-BSS (Basic Service Set)scenario

-This repository contains the team FederationS solution for the [ITU-ML5G-PS-004](https://www.upf.edu/web/wnrg/2021-edition) challenge.
+This repository contains the team FederationS solution, report, and presentation for the [ITU-ML5G-PS-004](https://www.upf.edu/web/wnrg/2021-edition) challenge.

 ## Overview